-As with the Year 12 course, students will do further practical activities to include 6 compulsory tasks which will be assessed as part of the end of year written examinations
+As with the Year 12 course, students will do further practical activities to include 6 compulsory tasks.
+These are assessed as part of the end of year written examinations and within the course to pass the practical skills assessment.

 Three 2 hour written examinations at the end of Year 13.